-Accidental criticality is a hazard unique to facilities where fissionable materials are handled or stored, such as nuclear power plants.
+Accidental criticality is a hazard unique to facilities where fissionable materials are handled or stored, such as nuclear fuel manufacturing and processing facilities.
 The Nuclear Regulatory Commission characterizes these events as “uncontrolled nuclear fission chain reactions.”
 So, that’s what we’re talking about, and unexpected, unplanned nuclear episode that poses risk to human health and wellbeing proportionate to the size of event and proximity of those exposed.

 "Fissionable" material is a category of radioactive materials.
 Besides giving off radiation, this material has a special hazard.
 If too much fissionable material is brought together under the right conditions, an uncontrolled criticality could occur.
 Eerie blue light is often associated with these events.
 Human error and the bypassing of important safeguards are recent causes of fatal criticality events, which is why proper basic training for awareness is important.